Ubiquity in graphs II: Ubiquity of graphs with nowhere-linear end structure: A pebble-pushing game

-Next, we claim that each $p_i$ with $3 \leq i \leq m-2$ has degree $2$.
-Indeed, suppose first that $p_i$ with $3 \leq i \leq m-2$ is adjacent to some other $p_j$ with $ 1 \leq j \leq m$ such that $p_i$ and $p_j$ are not adjacent in $P$.
-Then it is easy to find a sequence of moves which exchanges the pebbles on $p_1$ and $p_m$, contradicting our assumptions on $c_Z$.
+Next, we claim that each~$p_i$ with~${3 \leq i \leq m-2}$ has degree~$2$.
+Indeed, suppose first that~$p_i$ with~${3 \leq i \leq m-2}$ is adjacent to some other~$p_j$ with~${1 \leq j \leq m}$ such that~$p_i$ and~$p_j$ are not adjacent in~$P$.
+Then it is easy to find a sequence of moves which exchanges the pebbles on~$p_1$ and~$p_m$, contradicting our assumptions on~$c_Z$.

-Suppose then that $p_i$ is adjacent to a vertex $v$ not in $P$.
-Then, $c_Z(v) \neq 0$, say without loss of generality $c_Z(v) = r$.
-However then, we can push the pebble on $p_m$ onto $p_{i-1}$, push the pebble on $v$ onto $p_i$ and then onto $p_m$ and finally push the pebble on $p_{i-1}$ onto $p_i$ and then onto $v$.
-As before, this contradicts our assumptions on $c_Z$.
+Suppose then that~$p_i$ is adjacent to a vertex~$v$ not in~$P$.
+Then, ${c_Z(v) \neq 0}$, say without loss of generality~${c_Z(v) = r}$.
+However then, we can push the pebble on~$p_m$ onto~$p_{i-1}$, push the pebble on~$v$ onto~$p_i$ and then onto~$p_m$ and finally push the pebble on~$p_{i-1}$ onto~$p_i$ and then onto~$v$.
+As before, this contradicts our assumptions on~$c_Z$.

-Hence $P'= p_2p_3 \ldots p_{m-1}$ is a bare path in $G$, and since every vertex in $V - V(P')$ is coloured using $r$ or using $b$, there are at most $k$ such vertices.
+Hence~${P' = p_2p_3 \ldots p_{m-1}}$ is a bare path in~$G$, and since every vertex in~${V - V(P')}$ is coloured using~$r$ or using~$b$, there are at most~$k$ such vertices.

-Finally, suppose that there is some edge in $P'$ which is not a bridge of $G$, and so no edge of $P'$ is a bridge of $G$.
-We wish to show that $G$ is a cycle.
-We first make the following claim:
+Finally, suppose that there is some edge in~$P'$ which is not a bridge of~$G$, and so no edge of~$P'$ is a bridge of~$G$.
+Before we show that~$G$ is a cycle, we make the following claim: